jpreecedev/developerhandbook/src/pages/how-to-configure-vs-code-react-development/index.md

 ### How to set up and configure Stylelint

-Stylelint helps with consistency and to avoid errors.
+Stylelint helps with consistency and to avoid common CSS errors.
 Stylelint uses rules to decide how to organise and format code.
 Stylelint can be configured manually or using a pre-existing ruleset.

 Personally I use [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) for all my projects and I never override it.
 If you want to choose a different ruleset, [have a look at the documentation](https://github.com/stylelint/stylelint#extend-a-shared-configuration).